-Regarding q), on family relationships etc.
+Regarding q), on family relationships

-This provision deals with permission to enter for persons with family or a romantic partner in Norway.
+This provision deals with permission to enter for persons with family in Norway.
 It applies regardless of whether the person resides in Norway, is a Norwegian national or a foreign national residing here.
 It is pointed out for clarity that foreign nationals who are exempt from the requirement of having a residence permit pursuant to sections 1-4 and 1-5 of the Immigration Regulations diplomats (etc. and their spouses, cohabitants and children) are to be regarded as persons 'resident in Norway' in this context.

 The provision applies to all forms of stay or visit under the immigration rules pertaining to the family members in question.
 It thus applies to foreign nationals who have applied for or plan to apply for a residence permit to settle in Norway as well as to those who will only be visiting, with or without a visa.
-For this reason, the groups of persons are defined to a greater extent in this provision than in the rules governing family immigration.
 In any case the ordinary rules contained in the Immigration Act and the Immigration Regulations must always be fulfilled for the foreign nationals to be able to enter Norway.